Pipeline System

 Scorers are configured as FERPScorerEntry structs, each containing:

-The raw score from each scorer is multiplied by its weight before being passed to the aggregator.
+The raw score from each scorer is multiplied by its weight before aggregation.

 Signature: